boge8888/cits5551_IoT/README.md

 ## BHM Data collecting
 This work is based on the raspberry pi 4b.
 The software of the subsystem consists of sensor data collection and data uploading.

 To run the program navigate to the pi-collectdata folder, run the collect_data.py, assuming that all dependencies have been installed.
-The commands to install necessary libraries is as follow:
+The commands to install necessary libraries are as follow:

 ```bash
 sudo apt-get install sense_hat